codelingo/docs/docs/getting-started.md

 $ lingo search
 ```

-You should seen a list of results found by tenets written in the .lingo file.
+You should see a list of results found by Tenets written in the .lingo file.

 ### `lingo <resource> list`